For more information, visit the UConn Health Radiology website

 What to bring:

-Please bring your insurance card and a picture form of ID (driver’s license, government issued ID, passport.)
+Please a picture form of ID (driver’s license, government issued ID, passport.)
 If you were given a paper order for your MRI by your doctor, please bring that with you.

 How to dress:

 All patients need to change into provided clothing; personal clothing is not allowed in the scanner.
 Lockers are available to secure your belongings.

 When you arrive at BIRC, you will be greeted by one of our staff members who will need to confirm your information using your name, date of birth, and picture ID.
 You will complete a metal screening form before you are brought into the MRI area.
 Please note: minors (under the age of 18) must be accompanied by a parent or guardian.